"Women belong in all places where decisions are being made. It shouldn't be that women are the exception."

 Ruth Bader Ginsburg

-Organizations with women in leadership positions perform better than those that don’t.
+Organizations with women in leadership positions perform better.
 They surpass others in social responsiveness, sustainability, and financial performance.
 Recent evidence also indicates that companies with female board members are more successful than those without women, a key concern for organizational competitiveness.
+As a participant in our program, you will prepare yourself for your chance to make an impact on the modern business environment. #ITSTIME to close the gender gap in corporate governance.

 Learn About Governance